crustio/crust-wiki/docs/validator.md

 3. Slash ratio

-The slashing amount is the maximum slash ratio that occurs in a SlashingSpan multiplied by the validator’s number of valid votes:
+The slashing amount is the maximum slash ratio that occurs in a SlashingSpan multiplied by the validator’s effective stakes:

 ```shell
 slash_ratio = min((3 * (k - (n / 10 + 1))) / n, 1) * 0.07
 ```

-where **k is the number of offline validators and n is the overall number of validators (for block authoring).** A 10% offline triggers 0% slash which however can climb linearly up to the maximum of 7%.
+where **k is the number of offline validators in one era and n is the overall number of validators (for block authoring).** Less than 10% offline triggers 0% slash which however can climb linearly up to the maximum of 7%.
 When one-third of the validators are offline, the slash ratio is approximately 5%.

 4. Deduction time point for slash

-The slash will not take place instantly, rather, a delayed deduction comes after 28 Eras (7 days).
-A slash that does not actually occur can be cancelled (applicable through the Treasury).
+The slash will not take place instantly, rather, a delayed deduction comes after 108 Eras (27 days).
+A slash that does not actually occur can be cancelled (applicable through the Demoncracy).

 ## To become a validator